Easter Tablescape: The Bunny Picnic

 *This post may contain affiliate links for your convenience.
 You can view my full advertising disclosure here.

-Finally, I folded these pretty pink Belgian Linen napkins from West Elm into bunny heads.
+I folded these pretty pink Linen napkins folded into bunny heads.
 You guys, up close these napkins are so pretty.
-They have a gold shadow thread that runs through out the entire napkin to add just a touch of sparkle.
-It adds just a hint of glamour to the table without trying to hard.
+They have a gold shadow thread that runs throughout the entire napkin to add just a touch of sparkle.
+It adds just a hint of glamour to the table without trying too hard.
 I hope you have enjoyed visiting our Bunny Picnic Easter table, here is a printable copy of the DIY guide to folding bunny napkins.